 Planning Commission Meetings:

-With the revised Emergency Order No. 3 of the City of Oakland, the City will reconvene Planning Commission meetings (online only) beginning June 3, 2020 at 3 pm (see full schedule here).
+With the revised Emergency Order No. 3 of the City of Oakland, the City began reconvening Planning Commission meetings (online only) on June 3, 2020 at 3 pm (see full schedule here).
 As such, the Planning Bureau has resumed making administrative decisions on projects appealable to the Planning Commission and scheduling entitlement cases to come before that body.

 Projected Response and Service Times:

 We understand this unprecedented time has been challenging for many of our customers.
 We thank you for your support and understanding.
-Due to the County Orders to cease some work during Shelter In Place (SIP), we will inevitably have a considerable backlog of inspection needs to address once services resume on May 4.
+Due to the County Orders to cease some work during Shelter In Place (SIP), we will inevitably have a considerable backlog of inspection needs to address.
 We ask for your continued patience in the coming weeks as we adapt our services and personnel to stay in compliance.
 It is our intention to return to the response times established prior to the Alameda County Shelter-In-Place Orders going into effect, as they are updated.

 Conditions and information continue to change rapidly.
 Please check back regularly for City updates relating to COVID-19.